AzureDevOps3/duffney.github.io/_drafts/ideas.md

 ## Kubernetes

 * ~~Deploying Traefik as a Kubernetes Ingress Controller with TLS~~
-* Using Kubernetes Local Persistent Volumes on Docker-Desktop
+* ~~Using Kubernetes Local Persistent Volumes on Docker-Desktop~~
+* [ ] Mounting Individual ConfigMap and Secrets Entries with subPath in Kubernetes
+* [ ] Decoupling Configuration with ConfigMaps and Secrets in Kubernetes
+* [ ] Updating Kubernetes Applications the Hard Way
+* [ ] What Learning Kubernetes is Teaching Me

 ## Ansible

 * ~~Using Ansible like PowerShell on Windows~~

+## Technical Leadership

+* [ ] The Reality of Functional Silos ( blue-green deployment change involves 5 teams min.)

 ## DetachingFromDistraction